Light2288/lightstimulus-static-site-nextjs/ai_prompts/optional_extras.md

 I think netlify can also manage changes previews but I don't know exactly how to use it.
 For now, I check for the site preview through local building and running.
 Netlify is already linked to my repo, so it is not necessary to include initial setup instructions for it in the project plan.
+For now, I will not use Netlify build previews during development.

 ## ℹ️ Additional info on Pliny library